 A locker will be assigned to you.
 Lockers remain the property of the school and are not to be used to hold illegal items.
 Typically, lockers will be randomly searched for drugs at least once a year.
 The school is not responsible for lost or stolen property.
 Be sure you use the lock on your locker to keep your valuables safe.
 Book bags are to be stored in lockers during the day, not carried with you.
 In order to keep a tidy looking hallway, individual decorations for your locker should be attached to the inside of the locker instead of the outside of the locker.

 MAKE UP WORK

-Extended absences from school will be handled on an individual basis regarding work that needs to be done.
 It is your responsibility to complete the work and to follow class procedures on identifying what you missed.

 MEALS/ACCOUNTS